the-swerve/citizen/readme.md

 # citizen

-minimal and intelligent data models for your client-side parties with computed properties and change events.
+minimal and intelligent data models for your js parties with computed properties and change events.

+Data models provided by citizen are _just_ data models.
+You can treat them like functional data structures.
+Rather than nesting services like syncing, validation, etc within the data model, use the data model as the _boundary_ between these services.
+For example, instead of `data.save()`, do rest_route.save(data).

 ie6+